 The correct answer to the question if there is a free full version of Simplify3D, would be “Yes, but …” or “No, but …” depending on your point of view.

 Simplify3D is a popular 3D printing slicer, capable of converting your 3D models into optimized instructions for your 3D printer, and much more besides.
-In our review, we found Simplify3D to be the most capable and feature-rich slicer software available.
+In our Simplify3D review, we found it to be the most capable and feature-rich slicer software available.
+And it costs $149.

-Regardless of whether or not you want to own it, the only way to start using Simplify3D is to buy it for $150.
+The only way to get a kind of Simplify3D free trial is to buy it for $149.
 You then have two weeks to try it out, and if by the end of that period it’s not to your liking, you can return the software for a full refund.